QuarkNerd/blog/alee/_posts/2014-08-06-angular-knockout-e2e-testing.md

 I'll start by looking at how we can implement e2e tests in both solutions.
 Next, I'll consider the value of having these tests, how brittle they can be, and therefore the cost of writing and maintaining them.
 Finally, I'll suggest a couple of ways to reduce the cost by making the tests more robust.

 As before, I've put the finished project on GitHub: [e2e-Angular-Knockout](https://github.com/DevAndyLee/e2e-Angular-Knockout).
 To make the tests more realistic, I've replaced the mocked server I used previously with a real web service (implemented in Node).
-Having a real server means no live demo this time, but it still looks just like the previous version (<a href="{{ site.baseurl }}/alee/assets/spa-an-ko/Knockout/index.html" target="_blank">Knockout demo</a> and
+Having a real server means no live demo this time, but it still looks just like the previous version (<a href="{{ site.github.url }}/alee/assets/spa-an-ko/Knockout/index.html" target="_blank">Knockout demo</a> and
-<a href="{{ site.baseurl }}/alee/assets/spa-an-ko/Angular/index.html" target="_blank">Angular demo</a>).
+<a href="{{ site.github.url }}/alee/assets/spa-an-ko/Angular/index.html" target="_blank">Angular demo</a>).

 ##Test frameworks